 Location.
 How is the quality of the roads in the area?
 Is there easy access to our property?
 Is the house on a private road or public?
 How is the commute in the winter?
 Asking yourself these questions could save you a lot of time and money.

 Utility access.
 How is water accessed and is it safe to drink?
 Many rural properties draw their water from private wells, so make sure you conduct a water test before making an offer.
 Will there be internet access available?
 Also ask how often and how long the power has gone out for.
-There’s a possibility you may need a backup generator.
+There’s a possibility you may need to get a backup generator and a regular PPM schedule.
+If you’re wondering, what is ppm?
+PPM stands for Planned Preventative Maintenance and it is focused on helping generators maintain their value for as long as possible.

 Size and boundaries.
 Determine what size of property you want and what you can afford before jumping into the process.
 Utilizing a lender that understands rural property will be a great asset in providing current and potential real estate values.
 Also, make sure you have the land you are interested in surveyed to know the exact boundaries.